 Final Thoughts

 That low, diving, left-bound shot is frustrating, but it's not a mystery.
 It's almost always a combination of a closed clubface at impact and an out-to-in swing path.
-By checking your grip, calming down your hands, and grooving an inside-out path, you can turn that pull-hook into a a gentle, high-draw or straight a powerful for life.
+By checking your grip, calming down your hands, and grooving an inside-out path, you can turn that pull-hook into a gentle, high-draw or straight and powerful shot for life.

 As you work through these changes, having objective feedback is a game-changer.
 My mission with Caddie AI is to give you that expert second opinion anytime, anywhere.
 You can use it to get a quick drill for a specific fault, like the pull-hook, or even get real-time strategy on the course when faced with a tough lie that tempts you back into old habits.
 We've built an on-demand coach to help you play smarter and with more confidence, so you can stop guessing and start improving.